UC Essay Examples – Personal Insight Questions 1-8

 UC Example Essay:

-I can’t begin to tell you how the opioid epidemic has ravaged my community.
+The opioid epidemic has ravaged my community.
 In the last three years, three graduating seniors and eight recent graduates have died from heroin-related overdoses.
-The most recent death was my best friend Evan’s older brother; he had been a star soccer player and he went on to study communications at Regional State University.
+The most recent death was my best friend Evan’s older brother; he had been a star soccer player and went on to study communications at Regional State University.
 When Evan called to tell me what happened, I did the math silently as I listened to my friend cry: his brother overdosed at the age of 23.

 It was then that I heard a news story about a Harm Reduction group out of Chicago.
-It was the first time I’d ever heard of harm reduction, but Evan and I took the idea and ran.
-In just four months, we contacted the National Harm Reduction Coalition and set up a voluntary Narcan Network through our school.
-We built a program where kids and their parents can get trained on how to use free Narcan kits that we receive through donations we organized with NHRC.
+It was the first time I’d ever heard of harm reduction, but Evan and I immediately contacted the National Harm Reduction Coalition.
+Within four months, we had set up a voluntary Narcan Network through our school—a program where kids and their parents can get trained on how to use free Narcan kits that we receive through donations we organized with NHRC.

-We got trained, and we have trained more than two hundred people in our monthly sessions.
+Evan and I got trained first, and since then, we have trained more than two hundred people in our monthly sessions.
 The community support has been overwhelming.
-Parents who have had kids die or go to rehab have become integral parts of our project, and we’ve helped them start a monthly support group.
+Parents who have their children pass away or go to rehab have become integral parts of our project, and we’ve helped them start a monthly support group.
 If someone takes a kit, they don’t have to report using it to us, but through voluntary reporting, we know that our kits have been used at least twenty times so far.
 Twenty lives, twenty families, twenty more reasons to keep doing what we do.
 We like to think that Evan’s brother would be proud.

 Analysis: